ssz1997/SampleEKSTerraformScript/README.md

 ## Create EKS cluster
   1. Run `terraform init`
-  2. Run `terraform apply`
+  2. Run `terraform apply`.
+This step takes around 10-12 minutes
-  3. After the cluster is created, run `aws eks update-kubeconfig --region us-east-1 --name <test-eks-xxxxxxxx>`
+  3. After the cluster is created, run `aws eks update-kubeconfig --region us-east-1 --name <test-eks-xxxxxxxx>`.
+The name is at the end of the stdout of step 2, in the form of `test-eks-xxxxxxx`

 ## Destroy cluster
   4. Run `terraform destroy`